authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 BIMI's use of the DNS is driven by BIMI's use of domain names and the nature of the query it performs.
 Use of the DNS as the query service has the benefit of reusing an extremely well-established operations, administration, and management infrastructure, rather than creating a new one.

+BIMI's policy payload is intentionally only published via a DNS record and not an email header.
+This serves three purposes:
+1. There is one and only one mechanism for both simple and complex policies to be published.
+2. Operational complexity is reduced, and MTAs only need to check a single record in a consistent manner to enforce policy.
+3. MTAs that understand their MUAs have more control over which Indicators they choose for those MUAs.

 Per [DNS], a TXT record can comprise several "character-string" objects.
 BIMI TXT records with multiple strings must be treated in an identical manner to [SPF](https://tools.ietf.org/html/rfc7208#section-3.3).

+For Domain Owners with multiple domains that wish to share the same set of Indicators within a trust boundary and only manage those Indicators from a single DNS location, similar to an SPF redirect modifier, it is RECOMMENDED to use DNS CNAMEs.

 Assertion Record   {#assertion-record-def}
 -----------------

 All Domain Owner BIMI preferences are stored as DNS TXT records in subdomains named "_bimi".
 BIMI allows the definition of multiple preferences associated with a single RFC5322.From domain.
-To distinguish between these different preferences, BIMI uses selectors.
+To distinguish between these different preferences, BIMI uses [selectors](#selectors).
 Senders advertise which selector to use by specifying it in a [BIMI-Selector header](#bimi-selector).

 For example, the Domain Owner of "example.com" would post BIMI preferences in a TXT record at "default._bimi.example.com".
 Similarly, a Mail Receiver wishing to query for BIMI preferences regarding mail with an RFC5322.From Author Domain of "example.com" and a selector "default" would issue a TXT query to the DNS for the subdomain of "default._bimi.example.com".
 The DNS-located BIMI preference data will hereafter be called the "BIMI Assertion Record".